AaditAntony/chat-frontend/README.md

 the websocket provider code has been modeifed removed a package in the main use the flutter analyze and all the issue has been solved

+# provider-export
+the provider of the websocketprovider has been exported